-SAFE is a very essential first step, and if all of us would embrace this step, the rest would become apparent and the ripple of our willingness to feel fully and safely would definitely shift everything.
-Test it to see how this may be true for you.
+SAFE is a very essential first step, and as we embrace this step, the rest will become apparent and the ripple of our willingness to feel fully and safely will definitely shift everything (even if slowly, but surely).
+Test this to see how it may be true for you.

 So what do I mean by SAFE?

 S – Stop and notice.
 Regardless of what you are feeling – whether it is something simple in the moment like the joy of your child’s smile or something more intense like rage that she is again doing that thing you most dislike – stop outwardly acting on the feeling (talking/touching/grabbing/spanking/yelling/whatever) and notice what is going on in your mind and body.
 If you feel inclined to touch someone forcefully, bring your hands (and/or feet) close to your own body.
 I will say the important part again: stop and notice what is going on within your own mind and body.
 We can do this, and we are the only ones who can.

 What thoughts are present?
 How does your body feel?
 Where in your body do you feel what you feel?
 Notice your breath and bring your attention deeply into your breath as you gradually feel the inside of your body from head to toe.
 It can help to practice this when you are not feeling intensely so you have a base to work from.

 A – Acknowledge and accept.
 Welcome the feeling as a friend you have trusted your whole life.
 If you have never trusted anyone, this is an exercise in learning to trust yourself.
 You can transition how you feel what you feel.